Empathy: What It Is, Why It Matters, and How You Can Improve

 For many, it is much easier to identify with people who are in our "in-group."
 In other words, it's far easier to trust or understand people who we think are like us.
 This type of thinking can be inhibiting in a diverse workplace, or it may suppress compassionate empathy for those outside of our own communities.

-This can also be achieved be people widening their circle and becoming friends with people they might not ordinarily spend time with.
+This can also be achieved by widening their circle and becoming friends with people they might not ordinarily spend time with.
 They may be surprised to find that they have more in common than they first believed, and it is even more likely that they will broaden their ability for empathy.

 Recent Articles